safi842/Microstructure-GAN/README.md

 needs little domain awareness, and can be applied to a wide variety of material systems.
 We develop a GAN (Generative Adversarial Network) to synthesize images based on given processing conditions.
-Results show that our GAN model can produce high-fidelity multiphase microstructures which have a good correlation with the given processing conditions*
+Results show that our GAN model can produce high-fidelity multiphase microstructures which have a good correlation with the given processing conditions.*

 ### Results: